eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/quickstart.md

 ## How to deploy your _Vehicle App_?

-After releasing the _Vehicle App_ to the GitHub container registry you might ask how to bring the _Vehicle App_ and the required Runtime Stack on the device.
-Here _Eclipse Leda_ comes into the game.
+After releasing the _Vehicle App_ to the GitHub container registry you might ask how to bring the _Vehicle App_ and the required runtime stack on a device.
+Here, _Eclipse Leda_ comes into the game.

-Please checkout the documentation of [Eclipse Leda](https://eclipse-leda.github.io/leda/docs/app-deployment/velocitas/) to get more information.
+Please read the documentation of [Eclipse Leda](https://eclipse-leda.github.io/leda/docs/app-deployment/velocitas/) to get more information.

 ## Next steps